MicrosoftDocs/Viva/Viva/engage/eac-engage-view-mode.md

 search.appverid:
 - MET150
 ---
-# Restrict user privileges with View-only mode in Viva Engage (Private Preview)
+# Restrict user privileges with view-only mode in Viva Engage (Private Preview)

 >[!IMPORTANT]
 >View-only mode for Viva Engage is currently available only for private preview customers.
 The features described here are subject to change.